synergy2411/sept22-js/training_ref.md

 - Literal => let user = { name : "john doe", age : 32}
 - Constructor => let john = new Person("John","Doe")
 - Instance => let magicShoe = Object.create(shoe)

+# Array

+- Array can hold any data type
+- One value in Array() constructor, treated as size of the array
+- More than one value in Array() constructor, treated as elements in the array.